Academic Transformation FAQs

 The UACAS comprised faculty, professional staff and administrators.
 The group’s recommendations—based on the input of hundreds of stakeholders, internal and external data, survey responses, historical strategic planning and more—were shared with Drexel faculty and professional staff in June 2023 and then assessed for feasibility by additional faculty and staff working groups.
 (A timeline of the work by the UACAS is available here.)

-In September 2024, Provost Jensen announced the University’s intention to embrace the recommendations of the UACAS and formally recommend to Faculty Senate that we move forward with the following:
+In September 2024, Provost Jensen announced the University’s intention to embrace the recommendations of the UACAS and move forward with the following:

 • Restructuring our colleges and schools into integrated, forward-looking pillars of expertise: Arts and Sciences (including Education); Computing & Engineering (including Biomedical Engineering); Business (including Entrepreneurship); Health (including Medicine, Nursing & Health Professions, Public Health, Salus & Autism Institute); Design and Media; and Law.
 (Note that the Goodwin College of Professional Studies is already administratively integrated with Business.)